Krawus/Arkanoid/README.md

 Rules are simple: after every hit ball goes faster.
 To win you need to destroy all the blocks.
 Sometimes after destructing the blocks you can drop power-up which makes your racket wider.

 After completing the semester I kinda made fun of this project by adding funny music, beach theme, sound effects and power-ups.
+(update: unfortunately music theme file is too big to uploat it on github)

 # Some gameplay screens: